HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 **wbased-front**: This is the frontend service built using the Docker image `ruusukivi/wbased-front:latest`.
 It also has the `watchtower` label for automatic updates.
 This service is exposed on port `3000` and it's set to restart unless manually stopped.
 It's also connected to the network `ubuntu_default`.

 **nginx**: This is the reverse proxy server.
 It uses the `nginx` image and it's configured with a custom nginx configuration file.
 This service is exposed on port `80` and is also connected to the network `ubuntu_default`.
+It's set to restart unless manually stopped.
 The nginx reverse proxy is set to route all requests coming to `/api/` to the backend service.
 This means all client requests must go through the reverse proxy, which provides an additional layer of security.

 **watchtower**: This service is used to automatically update the Docker containers.
 It uses the `containrrr/watchtower` image and it has access to the Docker socket, allowing it to monitor the other services.
 The command `--label-enable --interval 60` tells Watchtower to only update containers with the specific Watchtower label and to check for updates every 60 seconds.